skk2106/Spam-Classifier/README.md

 3:Bag Of Words(Vectors)

-4:Train Test Split for training and test
+4:Train Test Split for splitting the data into training and testing data

 4:Model training using NaiveBayes Classifier

-Except the above techniques, alternatively we can use other techniques as well such as :

-1.Lemmatization

-2.TF-IDF (Term Frequency-Inverse Document Frequency)

-3.Classfication Algorithms